jobrouter/typo3-process/Documentation/module.rst

 .. _module-delete-table:

-Delete a Process Link or Step Link
+Delete a process link or step link
 ----------------------------------

 To delete a record, open the edit page of the process or step link.
 In the upper